divya-r-kamat/MnistLite-8k/README.md

 ### Results:
 - Parameters: 26.5k
 - Best Training Accuracy: 99.64%
-- Best Test Accuracy: 99.00%
+- Best Test Accuracy: 99.13%
 ### Analysis
-- In the initial epochs, the model quickly jumps from ~69% test accuracy (Epoch 1) to ~96% (Epoch 2) and ~98%+ by Epoch 3–4.
-This shows the network is learning the MNIST features very efficiently even with a small parameter count.
+- In the initial epochs, the model quickly jumps from ~62% test accuracy (Epoch 1) to ~97.74% (Epoch 2) and ~98%+ by Epoch 3–4.
+This shows the network is learning MNIST features very efficiently even with a small parameter count.
-- Training accuracy steadily rises and exceeds 99% around Epoch 10, while test accuracy stabilizes between 98.8–99.0%.
+- Training accuracy steadily rises and exceeds 99% around Epoch 10, while test accuracy stabilizes between 98.8–99.1%.
-- There is no major overfitting observed — the gap between training and test accuracy remains within ~0.5–0.6%, which is acceptable.
+- No major overfitting observed — the gap between training and test accuracy remains within ~0.5%, which is acceptable.
-- The model is relatively lightweight (26k params) compared to typical CNNs on MNIST, yet it achieves strong performance close to larger networks.
+- The model is relatively lightweight (26.5k params) compared to typical CNNs on MNIST, yet it achieves strong performance close to larger networks.
-- Slight oscillations in test accuracy after Epoch 10 (98.89% → 99.00% → 98.95%) are normal variance, not a sign of severe overfitting.
+Slight oscillations in test accuracy after Epoch 10 (e.g., 99.06 → 98.85 → 98.97 → 99.13) are normal variance, not a sign of instability.
+- One-off spike in training loss at Epoch 8 (0.2567) despite high accuracy could be due to noisy batch or optimizer behavior.
-- Early training shows very fast convergence.
-No significant overfitting is visible, though performance seems to have plateaued around 99%, suggesting that improvements will likely come from architectural tweaks rather than longer training.
+E- arly training shows very fast convergence.
+Performance plateaus around 99%, suggesting further gains may require architectural changes or regularization.

 ### Model Architecture